cheuyin/url-shortener/planning.md

 - Web page for users to shorten their links

 ## MVP Architecture
+- Tech Stack:
+  - NextJS for frontend
+  - FastAPI for the backend
+  - PostgreSQL to store link entries
+-

 ## Future Roadmap
 - Add Redis for caching to speed up redirects